oskarizu/DeepLearningfromScratch/README.md

 ## Course Agenda

 <li> Introduction to Deep Learning and its applications.
-Using the Jupyter notebook
+Using the Jupyter notebook & Docker.
-<li> Basic Concepts: Score & Loss functions, Optimization (SGD), Linear Regression
+<li> Basic Concepts: Score & Loss functions, Optimization (SGD), Linear Regression.
-<li> Automated differentiation, Backpropagation, Training a Neural Netwotk from Scratch
+<li> Automated differentiation, Backpropagation, Training a Neural Netwotk from Scratch.
 <li> Tensorflow programming model.
-Scikit Flow.
-<li> Convolutions.
-CNN models for times series, images and text
+<li> Convolutions & CNN models.
-<li> Recurrent Neural Netwoks for text and images
+<li> Recurrent Neural Netwoks.
-<li> Unsupervised Learning
+<li> Unsupervised Learning.
-<li> Advanced Applications: Neural art, colorization, sentiment analysis.
+<li> Advanced Applications: Neural art, colorization, music generation.
-<li> Summary of the course and closing.

 ## Course Software Installation

-There’s full documentation on installing Docker at docker.com, but in a few words, the steps are:
+There’s full documentation on installing Docker at ``docker.com``, but in a few words, the steps are:

-+ Go to docs.docker.com/ in your browser.
++ Go to ``docs.docker.com`` in your browser.
 + Step one of the instructions sends you to download the Docker Toolbox.
 + On the Toolbox page, click on the Mac/Windows download button.
 + Run that downloaded file to install the Toolbox.